AquibMS/Misc/SOLID principles.md

 ```

 ## 4. Interface Segregation Principle (ISP)
-Clients should not be forced to depend on interfaces they do not use.
+- **Definition**: Clients should not be forced to depend on interfaces they do not use.
+- **Advantages**: Leads to more decoupled and flexible designs.
+- **Disadvantages**: Can result in a large number of interfaces, which can be overwhelming to manage.

 #### Example:
 ```java